saimakhan1/MZIT-EducationalWebsite/README.md

 # MZIT-EducationalWebsite
-This is a educational website- Single page website designed with html and CSS
+This is an educational website- Single page website designed with html and CSS, responsive in various size devices.